wesleytian/blog/content/2019/whitney.md

       Food & Water

 - 1.5L of Water, 3L Total Capacity&#42;&#42;
-- 1500+ Calories of Food
+- 1500+ Calories of Food – You will burn over 4000 calories on this trip!
 - Beer&#42;&#42;&#42;
   </div>
   <div class="column">